Grow Well Guides

 Feeding

 When planted in the ground liquid feed every month with Aquaticus Garden Booster, from Spring through to the end of Autumn, this encourages root growth and increases the microbial activity in the soil.
 Monthly applications of Kings Sheep Pellets will help with soil conditioning and plant health.
 In addition, apply Kings Citrus and Fruit Tree Fertiliser in spring and again in autumn to provide the plant all the nutrients it needs.
-If planted into a containers Feed every 3 months with Kings Slow Release Citrus Food, along with monthly applications of Aquaticus Organic Garden Booster this encourages strong roots and a healthy immune system.
+If planted into a container, feed every 3 months with Kings Slow Release Citrus Food, along with monthly applications of Aquaticus Organic Garden Booster this encourages strong roots and a healthy immune system.

 Protecting

 Protect against birds by draping Bird Netting over the tree as the fruit ripens.
 Protect from Guava Moth from September through till February use Guava Moth traps to monitor the number of moths present.
 Place the trap halfway up the tree.
 One trap will be sufficient for 4 trees.
-Remember to replace the Pheromone every 6 weeks for best results.
+Remember to replace the pheromone every 6 weeks for best results.
 If there are only small numbers present the trap should be sufficient to control the problem.
 If you catch more than 12 moths in a 2-week period, spray trees thoroughly with Success Ultra.
 Spray no more than 4 times in a season.

 Mulching